jordancode5/Quant_Strat/Step 0 Risk Management/README.md

 # Step 0: Risk Management

-> ⚠️ **Disclaimer**: Risk management is the most important part of trading and investing.
+> ⚠️ **Disclaimer**: Risk management is the most important part of trading AND investing.
 > The first rule is **not to make money**—it is to **protect the money you already have**.
 > Without first understanding risk, and then maintaining disciplined risk management, even the best strategies will eventually fail.